Miksus/ecosys/trading_platform/README.md

   - "position": {"ask", "bid"} in trading
   - "order_book": dict containing all information of the participants of trade

+### Asset

+Asset =  A thing that holds value and this value is universally the same
+         for all the items in the asset in specific time.
+Ie.
+            Asset:
+               - Nokia shares,
+               - Oil,
+               - Banana
+            NOT Asset itself (too generic):
+               - Appartment (but can be if "Appartment in location X with N rooms"),
+               - Car (but can be if "Mercedes Model XYZ"),
+               -

+### Stockmarket

+Stockmarket = Collection of markets

 ### Market

+Market = Platform to trade one asset

 Attributes/variables:
   - "party": name/identification of the party of a trade, contract, offer et cetera